crf8472/libarcstk/BUILD.md

 	$ cmake -DWITH_DOCS=ON -DUSE_MCSS=ON ..
 	$ cmake --build . --target doc

-CMake then builds a local python sandbox with ``virtualenv``, installs jinja2 and Pygments in it, then clones [m.css][3], and then runs m.css which internally runs doxygen.
-Maybe it needs finetuning for some environments I did not foresee.
+CMake then creates a local python sandbox in ``build`` with ``virtualenv``, installs jinja2 and Pygments in it, then clones [m.css][3], and then runs m.css which internally runs doxygen.
+Maybe this process needs finetuning for some environments I did not foresee.
 (It is completely untested on Windows and may not work.)

 Documentation is generated in ``build/generated-docs/mcss`` and you can load ``build/generated-docs/mcss/html/index.html`` in your browser.